Herbert Needleman: Allegations of scientific misconduct

-Needleman's scientific methodology had long been challenged by Claire Ernhart, who has criticized it as not adequately controlling for confounding variables, and being subject to the multiple comparisons problem.
+Needleman's scientific methodology was challenged by Claire Ernhart, who said it did not adequately control for confounding variables and was subject to the multiple comparisons problem.
 In 1983, when the EPA was reviewing its air-quality standards, it rejected the results of both Needleman's and some of Ernhart's scientific work on the subject.
-Egged on by the Lead Industries Association (LIA), the EPA Science Advisory Board formed a six-member Expert Committee, including Sandra Scarr, that the LIA hoped would undermine Needleman.
+At the urging of the Lead Industries Association (LIA), the EPA Science Advisory Board formed a six-member Expert Committee, including Sandra Scarr, that the LIA hoped would undermine Needleman.
 Needleman challenged this criticism and after giving him more money to reanalyze the data, the EPA reversed its position, and adopted his conclusions in 1986.

-In 1990, a Superfund (industrial pollution cleanup) case was brought against the owners of a defunct lead mill in Utah, where houses had been built on the land where the tailings had been deposited.
+In 1990, a Superfund (industrial pollution cleanup) case was brought against the owners of a defunct lead mill in Utah, after it was found that houses had been built on the land where tailings had been deposited.
 The state hired Needleman as an expert witness, and the corporations in their defence turned to Ernhart and psychologist Sandra Scarr from the University of Virginia.
-Ernhart and Scarr gained access to the raw data for a day, after which they had to leave after a federal government lawyer attempted to have them sign a gagging order preventing them from discussing the data in public.
-Based on what she saw of the printouts, Scarr concluded that Needleman had discarded potentially significant explanatory variables after his first analysis failed to show a lead-IQ relationship until "he got the results he wanted".
+Ernhart and Scarr had access to the raw data for a day, after which they were subject to a gag order to keep them from discussing the data in public.
+Based on the printouts, Scarr concluded that Needleman had discarded potentially significant explanatory variables after his first analysis failed to show a lead-IQ relationship until "he got the results he wanted".
 The two charged Needleman through the National Institute of Health with scientific misconduct.

-Needleman says that the case against him was made by a law firm from Philadelphia who refused to name the company who was paying them, although he wrote that Ernhart received $375,000 over seven years from the International Lead Zinc Research Organization (ILZRO).
-He says that against the wishes of his university, he successfully fought to have his case held in public and was eventually exonerated.
+Needleman said that the case against him was filed by a law firm from Philadelphia that refused to name the company paying them, although he wrote that Ernhart received $375,000 over seven years from the International Lead Zinc Research Organization (ILZRO).
+He says that against the advice of his university, he successfully fought to have the case held in public and was eventually exonerated.
 According to Scarr: "Eventually, Needleman was found guilty of misrepresentation and had to retract research reports in the journals that published them."
 However, no retractions were issued, only mild corrections.
 According to environmental psychology professor Colleen F. Moore, Scarr and Ernhart "found a published graph that was slightly in error, and Needleman eventually published a correction".
 The lawsuit and subsequent inquiry remain controversial; according to philosopher of science Clark N. Glymour, "Scarr and Ernhart are sometimes dismissed as tools of the lead industry, but I know of no evidence that they were other than sincere."
 However, Glymour thinks that Scarr and Ernhart were wrong on their methodological findings.

 EPA scientist Joel Schwartz told Newsweek in 1991 that a reanalysis of Needleman's data incorporating the factor of age, which had been excluded, "found essentially the identical results".
 By that point, Needleman's research had been superseded by newer research used to justify even lower limits of allowable lead.